sokolj1/minimal-mistakes/_posts/2018-08-20-Communicating-Data-Stories.md

 <!-- I believe these issues are prevalent in science, and also other domains as well, because higher education focuses on learning the required content to a fault.
 It is rare for institutions to explicitly teach scientific communication, so there is a large deficiency of liberal arts communicative knowledge.
 It is my hope that the following content drives home several key points to allay these concerns. -->

-## The Foundation of Narrative Structure
+## Narrative Structure

 Olsen gives special importance to a call to action for scientists to develop _story sense_, or narrative intuition, which like most things in life, require practice before mastery is obtained.
-An effective technique to develop narrative intuition is to create a Dobzhansky Template and use the And, But, Therefore (ABT) formatting structure.
+An effective way to develop narrative intuition is to prioritize narrative structure by using the [Dobzhansky Template](#dobzhansky-template), [And, But Therefore](#and-but-therefore), and [The Hero's Journey](#the-hero's-journey)

 ### Dobzhansky Template